 Financing and Sustainability.
-The scheme could be initially funded through allocation from the MSME ministry budget with additional support from the Department of Financial Services.
-Over time, a corpus could be established with contributions from beneficiary premiums, government subsidies, and CSR funds from large corporations engaged in foreign trade.
+The scheme could be initially funded through a corpus could be established with contributions from beneficiary premiums, government subsidies, and CSR funds from large corporations engaged in foreign trade.

 By offering this comprehensive risk protection, the government would significantly reduce the vulnerability of women entrepreneurs in trade, encouraging greater participation in export markets while ensuring business sustainability through inevitable trade cycle fluctuations.